-I fill it with printed-out fan emails and reviews I receive from clients, along with magnificent messages I get from family and friends.
+I fill it with printed-out fan emails and reviews I receive from clients, along with the magnificent messages I get from family and friends.
 Add to the board as needed, until it gets so heavy with adoration it threatens to fall off the wall.

 Both activities serve as ongoing daily reminders that you ARE a success – even when those negative noises in your brain are trying to tell you otherwise.

-Simply tell the voices in your head to take a hike, because you have tangible proof right in front of you that you are worthy, appreciated, successful and loved.
+Simply tell the voices in your head to take a hike, because you have the tangible proof right in front of you that you are worthy, appreciated, successful and loved.